 The E3S Research Mission

-The Center for E3S employs a broad research and education approach to revolutionize two major fundamental components of digital information processing systems: the communications logic switch and the short-medium range communication of information between logic elements.
-These goals are pursued by four distinct research themes.
-Three themes focus on logic switching (Nanoelectronics, Nanomechanics, and Nanomagnetics), while an optical approach is used for communication of information (Nanophotonics).
-The Center for E3S addresses these grand challenges by a collaborative approach, involving engineers, chemists, physicists, and materials scientists from five member institutions (University of California at Berkeley, Massachusetts Institute of Technology, Stanford University, University of Texas El Paso, and Florida International University).
+The Center for E3S was established in 2010 to employ a broad research and education approach with the goal to revolutionize two major fundamental components of digital information processing systems: the communications logic switch and the short-medium range communication of information between logic elements.
+These goals were pursued by four distinct research themes.
+Three themes focused on logic switching (Nanoelectronics, Nanomechanics, and Nanomagnetics), while an optical approach was used for communication of information (Nanophotonics).
+The Center for E3S addressed these grand challenges by a collaborative approach, which involved engineers, chemists, physicists, and materials scientists from five member institutions (University of California at Berkeley, Massachusetts Institute of Technology, Stanford University, University of Texas El Paso, and Florida International University).

 The Fundamental Challenge